Visiting Research Fellows Program

-- The appointment, to be issued by the SEARCA Director, shall depend on the duration of the project activities.
+- The appointment, to be issued by the SEARCA Director, shall be determined based on the duration of the proposed project activities.
 A Visiting Research Fellow shall not be considered a regular employee of SEARCA.

 A Visiting Research Fellow shall be provided with the following:

 - Workspace, office supplies, and access to necessary office facilities and equipment such as Internet connection, telephone, fax machine, photocopying machine, and printer.